joshtynjala/actionscript-3.0-developers-guide/display/display-programming/animating-objects.md

 making the cross-Stage motion visible to the viewer.

-From a practical standpoint, it makes sense to synchronize scripted animation with the SWF file’s frame rate (in other words, make one animation change each time a new frame displays or would display), since that defines how frequently Flash Player or AIR updates the screen.
+From a practical standpoint, it makes sense to synchronize scripted animation with the SWF file's frame rate (in other words, make one animation change each time a new frame displays or would display), since that defines how frequently Flash Player or AIR updates the screen.
 Each display object has an `enterFrame` event that is dispatched according to the frame rate of the SWF file—one event